swiftb/clicker-heroes-sw1ft-bot/README.md

     - Supports idle, hybrid and active play
     - Finds gilded heroes/rangers automatically
     - Picks up *clickables* without breaking idle
-    - Dynamic ascensions triggered by a tunable _max monster kill time_ setting
+    - Automatic switches from idle to active in hybrid mode
+    - Automatic ascensions
+    - Automatic reload/restart/resume
     - Option to auto-save before ascending
     - Option to auto-level Solomon after ascending
-    - Can automatically resume
     - **Limitations:** Only supported in the CH browser client (in low quality).
 The window must also be visible in the foreground
 * Hotkeys for raiding
 * Separate active _monster clicker_ script